ChelseaGuan/Daycare-Website/README.md

 # Daycare-Website
 Responsive website with template inheritance, error handling and form validation, built using Python (Flask), JavaScript, CSS (Bootstrap) and HTML.
+Presence of a CSV file to store customer data and allow for user registration, login and logout.

 ### Demo Part 1: Home page and About Us page
 ![Home + About Us](images/Home+AboutUs.gif)